Fish flake: Flake and fish store

 The fish flake was a permanent structure that was part of the landscape of a fishing village.
 These were located not far from the fishing stages that were built on the shoreline.
 The flake was built high off the ground and required stable construction with a sloping ramp to gain access to it.
 The ramp was required such that fishermen carrying a full load of fish on barrows were able to negotiate its ascent.
 At one end of the flake was built a building that served dual purposes.
 The construction of the building, called a fish store, was of two story construction and had to be large enough to accommodate a season's voyage of fish on the top level.
 In the lower section of the fish store was kept the gear that was used for fishing: buoys, ropes, killicks, grapples, and other miscellany.

 The top level of the store was of an open structure with areas that could be sectioned off to contain neat stacks of dried fish.
 As the drying process depended on the weather, dry fish spent up to two months in this facility.
 At the start of the drying season, usually mid-August to early September, the fish would be carried to the flakes and spread out for drying.

 Hand flake

 The hand flake was built and utilized only when the amount of fish caught during a season called for it; as such these were considered temporary structures.
 Hand flakes were built low to the ground at about waist height with the surface area about the width of a person's reach stretched in various lengths.
 These were placed in very tight rows to maximize available drying area.
-These were conveniently located next to or in close proximity to the main flake for quick storage of the fish whenever the weather was inclement.
+These were conveniently located next to, or close by, the main flake for quick storage of the fish whenever the weather was inclement.
 It was very vital that the fish be kept dry during the curing process to prevent rot and most importantly to prevent fly spits that would lead to maggots.
 Any of these occurrences could ruin a harvest.